-Navalny dismisses libel case against him as ‘nonsense’ in day two of Russian trial
+Navalny dismisses libel case against him as ‘nonsense’ in third day of Russian trial

 Russian state television presenter Vladimir Solovyov called Navalny “Nazi scum” in June, referring to Navalny’s tweets about the RT video.

-Navalny’s lawyer, Olga Mikhailova called the case “far-fetched and arbitrary” Tuesday, rejecting the prosecution’s claim Navalny acted maliciously, stating that he merely expressed an opinion.
+Navalny’s lawyer, Olga Mikhailova called the case “far-fetched and arbitrary” on Tuesday.
+Rejecting the prosecution’s claim that Navalny acted maliciously, she stated that he merely expressed an opinion.

 The trial procedures at times appeared flawed, with Navalny being denied the opportunity to question Artemenko who fell suddenly ill on the first day of the hearing, Feb.
 5, right after he finished reading his evidence.
 An ambulance was called and the prosecutor requested that the court transcript show that it was Navalny’s fault the elderly man fell sick.

-The testimony from Artemenko and his nurse was presented via video from the veteran’s apartment where he appeared wearing his war medals.
+The testimony from Artemenko and his nurse was presented via video from the veteran’s apartment, where he appeared wearing his war medals.
 Navalny complained that the quality of the video link, which went down several times, was so poor it was difficult to make out what witnesses were saying.

 He also questioned the presence of a judge in Artemenko’s apartment, asking if she was telling Artemenko what to say.